varigence/docs/varigence/docs/bimlflex/delivering-data-vault/data-vault-introduction.md

 ---
+sidebar_position: 2
-title: A brief introduction on Data Vault
+title: Introduction to Data Vault
 description: Positioning of Data Vault methodology in the data world
 tags: [BimlFlex, Conceptual]
 ---